kberkeland/weekend-challenge-5-feedback/README.md

 Features that you would like to add at some point in the future.

 - [ ] Better styling of the pages with material-ui.
+- [ ] Fix the sort by date after a user clicks on the flag for review option.
 - [ ] Add a stepper to show feedback progress.
 - [ ] Add the ability to use the arrow icons on FeedbackReview.js to go back to that feedback form.
+- [ ] Slim down the code, many of the forms could be reduced and some items could be made into components.
 - [ ] Deploy using Heroku.